-- In the mid-1870s, The Industrial Publication Co. of New York offered a “Handy Compound Pocket Microscope” that sold for $7.50 and that was “capable of giving a clear and well defined view of the general form of such objects as urinary deposits, diatoms, desmids, etc.” This example seems to be an instrument of that sort.
+- In the mid-1870s, The Industrial Publication Co. of New York offered a “Handy Compound Pocket Microscope” that sold for $7.50 and that was “capable of giving a clear and well defined view of the general form of such objects as urinary deposits, diatoms, desmids, etc.” This example seems to be of that sort.
 It is a tiny monocular with push-pull focus, rectangular stage, sub-stage mirror, inclination joint, and circular base.

 - Ref: “Handy Compound Pocket Microscope,” The Technologist, or Industrial Monthly 5 (1874): 108.

 - The Industrial Publication Co., Priced and Descriptive Catalogue of Microscopes and Accessory Apparatus and Instruments (New York, n.d.): back cover.